 Heroin habits do not come cheap.

-Heroin addiction can cost the user well above € 200 per day, not to mention the cost of losing personal relationships.
+Heroin addiction can cost the user well over € 200 per day, not to mention the cost of losing personal relationships.

 Nearly all heroin users use at least one other drug.